Full School Re-opening September 2020

 - Toilets will not be allowed to become overcrowded and staff will supervise entry/exit.

-- Toilets will be cleaned more regularly during the day and deep cleans of toilets will take place weekly.
+- Toilets continue to be cleaned more regularly during the day.

 What hygiene measures has the school put in place?
 Please note, the systems we have in place are aimed at reducing the risk.
 They will not eliminate the risk.